isomerpages/sentosa-corp/_who-we-are/5-our-milestones.md

     <tr>
         <td>September 1975</td>
         <td>
-            The 8.5-hectare Kusu Island was opened to public after reclaimation works, with ferry services taking visitors to Kusu from Clifford Pier and the former World Trade Centre Ferry Terminal.
+            The 8.5-hectare Kusu Island was opened to public after reclamation works, with ferry services taking visitors to Kusu from Clifford Pier and the former World Trade Centre Ferry Terminal.
         </td>
     </tr>
     <tr>